wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-11!

+-   !begin-bullet!
--   Fixed bug in `glance.ergm` related to handling of MCMC details.
+    Fixed bug in `glance.ergm` related to handling of MCMC details.
+    !end-bullet!
+-   !begin-bullet!
--   Address breakages in unit tests for {fixest} tidiers.
+    Address breakages in unit tests for {fixest} tidiers.
+    !end-bullet!

 !end-bullets-11!